 We look forward to next year!

-But if you don’t want to wait for a year, you can invite people from other wisdom communities in your neighborhood to a Potluck for Democracy or to volunteer together anytime.
+But if you don’t want to wait for a year, you can invite people from other wisdom communities in your neighborhood to a Potluck Project or to volunteer together anytime.
 Email PTU and our staff will help facilitate your gathering.
 We don’t have to have to wait to laugh, eat, and work together.